thethmuu-dev/meal_diary/README.md

 ### Concept

-Record Meals of a person and share with others
+Record meals of a person and share with others

 ### Version